maitlandmarshall/MIFCore/README.md

 When the [IClientFilter.OnCreating(CreatingContext filterContext)](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html) method is invoked, MIFCore will attempt to add a fingerprint to the connnection and will cancel the job if an existing fingerprint is found.

-The `FingerprintTimeoutMinutes` parameter is required as this will determine how long execution of the job is locked for.
+If populated, the optional `FingerprintTimeoutMinutes` parameter will determine how long execution of the job is locked for.

 ```csharp
 [DisableIdenticalQueuedItems(FingerprintTimeoutMinutes = 10)]